TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/APPLICATION_INTRO.md

 application challenges should take no longer than 4-5 hours.
 Treat it like a programming assignment.

-> If you apply for Senior Engineer, but do not get it, you can still be considered for a Junior Engineer role.
-This also applies to the Tech Team Lead role (you would be considered for Senior/Junior Engineer if you do not get it).
+> If you apply for Senior Software Engineer, but do not get it, you can still be considered for a Junior Software Engineer role.
+This also applies to the Tech Team Lead role (you would be considered for Senior/Junior Software Engineer if you do not get it).
 You only need to complete one of these challenges.

 ## Rules